The Seligman Attributional Style Questionnaire (SASQ)

 There are now over 1000 proper studies that demonstrate the direct relationship with an individual's score on the SASQ and superior outcomes.
 These studies cover all aspects of life e.g. business, health, sport, education, etc.

-Contact us at Foresight for assistance with your employment profiling.
+Contact us at Foresight for assistance with your employment assessment process.
 Save yourself time and money by hiring the right staff for your enterprise.